 - 1. Participation in OVW-sponsored training and technical assistance (TTA). - Collection of and reporting on performance indicators.
 Forms, instructions, training, and related tools for each OVW program are available on the VAWA Measuring Effectiveness Initiative webpage. - 3.
 Participation in an assessment or evaluation, if OVW conducts one that requires grantee involvement. - 4.
 Creating or expanding a coordinated community response (CCR) team to guide project activities.
 The CCR team must meet regularly to design a project implementation plan, discuss project goals and activities, review successes and challenges, and ensure project activities are coordinated across the community served.
 The members of the CCR team should be chosen to meet the needs of the community and the project activities. - 5.
-Ensuring the availability of crisis intervention assistance for children, youth, and community members at all educational, outreach, and training events that are not specifically targeted to first responders or allied professionals. - 6.
+Ensuring the availability of crisis intervention assistance for children, youth, and community members at all educational, outreach, and training events not specifically targeted to first responders or allied professionals. - 6.
+Cross-training project staff, partner organizations/programs, and CCR team members to expand their knowledge and skills to better understand each other's role(s) as well as improve the project and activities. - 7.
 Engaging in a planning phase in the first 3-6 months of the grant prior to project implementation.
 To complete the required planning activities, recipients will have access to \$50,000 of funding.
 The planning phase activities must include: